 Amstel’87 – A Gold Race Photo Gallery!

-PeloPics: The 2020 Amstel Gold Race should have been this Sunday… Just over 30 years ago, back in the late 80s, the 7-Eleven team from the US and Britain’s ANC-Halfords squad were still a bit of a novelty.
-We take a retro look at the Dutch Classic in 1987 through the lens of Cor Vos.
+PeloPics: Just over 30 years ago, back in the late 80s, the 7-Eleven team from the US and Britain’s ANC-Halfords squad were still a bit of a novelty.
+We take a retro look at the Amstel Gold Race Dutch Classic in 1987 through the lens of Cor Vos.

-Ed Hood talks to 3rd placed Malcolm Elliott about the race HERE.
+Ed Hood talked to 3rd placed Malcolm Elliott about the race HERE.

 Joop Zoetemelk was the ‘surprise’ winner in 1987